GoogleCloudPlatform/alloydb-auth-proxy/README.md

 connecting to an AlloyDB instance, or the [About the proxy][about-proxy] page for details on how the AlloyDB Auth Proxy works.

-If you're using Go, or Python, consider using the corresponding AlloyDB Connector which does everything the Proxy does, but in a native process:
+If you're using Go, Python, or Java consider using the corresponding AlloyDB Connector which does everything the Proxy does, but in a native process:

 - [AlloyDB Go connector][go connector]
 - [AlloyDB Python connector][python connector]
+- [AlloyDB Java connector][java connector]

 Note: The Proxy *cannot* provide a network path to an AlloyDB instance if one is not already present (e.g., the proxy cannot access a VPC if it does not already